Employing and supporting LGBTQIA+ workers

 Job applicants are protected from discrimination throughout the recruitment process, and employees are protected from discrimination throughout the duration of their employment.

 Sexual orientation discrimination can happen in a number of ways in the workplace.
-Outlined below are the types of discrimination that can occur and examples of these.
+The types of discrimination that can occur and examples of these are outlined below.

 Direct discrimination